Financial-Times/concordances-rw-dynamodb/README.md

 `/__build-info`

-_These standard endpoints do not need to be specifically documented._

-_This section *should* however explain what checks are done to determine health and gtg status._

 There are several checks performed:

-_e.g._
-* Checks that a connection can be made to Neo4j, using the neo4j url supplied as a parameter in service startup.
+* Checks that DynamoDB table is accessible, using parameters supplied on service startup.

+See the api/api.yml for the swagger definitions of these endpoints

 ## Other information
+TODO
 _Anything else you want to add._

 _e.g.
 (NB: this example may be something we want to extract as it's probably common to a lot of services)_